WouterMolhoek/team-trees/README.md

 # Team Trees 🌳
-A webscraper that gets the amount of trees planted every 10 seconds from [TeamTrees.org](https://teamtrees.org/).
+A webscraper that gets the amount of trees planted every 2 minutes from [TeamTrees.org](https://teamtrees.org/).

 ## Installation
 Install Selenium: